kcboggs/Code-201-/class-02.md

 6. If your variable name is made up of more than one word, use a capitol letter
    for the first name of every word *after* the first word.
 For example, firstName
-   rather than firstname (this is reffered to as camel case).
+   rather than firstname (this is referred to as camel case).
 You can also use an
    underscore between each word (you cannot use a dash).

+- Arrays
+   *An Array is a special type of variable.
+It doesn't just store one value; it stores a list of values.*

+- Creating an Array

+colors = ['white';
+         'black'
+         'custom'];